 Scallop (Pectinidae) monitoring

-Under EC Regulation 853/2004, scallops can be harvested from unclassified areas.
-Harvesting of wild scallops can be permitted if the controls in Regulation 853/2004 are followed and ensure that the end product is safe to consume.
+Under retained EU law Regulation (EC) 853/2004, scallops can be harvested from unclassified areas.
+Harvesting of wild scallops can be permitted if the controls in this regulation are followed and ensure that the end product is safe to eat.

 For details of any temporary closure notices and warning notices, please contact your Local Authority Environmental Health Officer for advice.

 Not having any information doesn’t mean the area is free of biotoxins.
 It is the responsibility of FBOs to ensure that their products comply with all relevant requirements.
 This includes checking that biotoxins are below the regulated levels.